brantburnett/btburnett.com/_posts/2017-02-23-restful-api-integration-testing-for-net-core-using-docker.md

 }
 ```

-Note above the ClientTestCollection class is implementing ICollectionFixture<ServiceContainersFixture>.
-There must also be a definition for the referenced ServiceContainersFixture.
+Note above the `ClientTestCollection` class is implementing `ICollectionFixture<ServiceContainersFixture>`.
+There must also be a definition for the referenced `ServiceContainersFixture`.
 This class will be created once for all tests in the test collection, and then disposed when they are complete.

 > Note: The example below assumes that "dotnet" and "docker-compose" are accessible in the system PATH.
 They should be by default.